Balalikhitha02/phishig-email-analysis/README.md

 Phishing Email Analysis

 **Goal**
-Analyze a phishing email sample and produce a short report listing the phishing indicators you found.
+Analyze a phishing email sample and produce a short report listing the phishing indicators found.

 **Files in this repo**
 - sample_email.eml — sample phishing email (for analysis/training only)